CoFH/cofh.github.io/docs/fluid-transposer/index.md

 and auto-input occurs whenever the machine finishes processing an item, or every 32 ticks (1.6 seconds) if the machine is inactive.
 Auto-output for fluids occurs whenever there is a fluid in the output tank.

+A basic fluid transposer can automatically transfer up to 8 items at a time, and can automatically output fluids at a maximum rate of 100 mB/t.
+These amounts can be increased by upgrading the machine to a higher [tier](#tiers).

 Which sides correspond to which slots/tanks and whether auto-output and auto-input are enabled can be configured using the Configuration tab in the